VictorOmoboye/Global-Aid-Cluster-Analysis/README.md

 ## Leveraging Advanced Unsupervised Machine Learning for Data-Driven Clustering to Prioritize Aid for Vulnerable Nations
 ![AI ngo 2](https://github.com/user-attachments/assets/8cdb2a8e-6995-41f6-b76c-b4ab2d3085a8)

+***Disclaimer⚠️:** All datasets and reports do not contain real proprietary, confidential, or sensitive information from any company, institution, or individual.
+All info are dummy and design to demonstrate my capabilities of using Python to build advance unsupervised machine learning*
 ### INTRODUCTION
 This project aims to support **HELP International**, a humanitarian NGO, in identifying and prioritizing countries most in need of aid by analyzing socio-economic and health metrics.
 Using advanced unsupervised machine learning techniques, the project clusters nations based on critical indicators like GDP per capita, child mortality, and life expectancy.
 By leveraging data-driven insights, it seeks to optimize resource allocation and address pressing global issues such as poverty, healthcare access, and welfare for vulnerable populations.
 ![image](https://github.com/user-attachments/assets/1adb2704-9a11-442c-888f-eaa356109424)